Spectral Gap of Metropolis Algorithms for Non-smooth Distributions under Isoperimetry

 Consider a Bayesian logistic regression model with a non-smooth Laplace prior \citep{MR2227368,MR2370074}.
 Given a dataset $\{(a_i,y_i)\}_{i=1}^N$ where $a_i \in \mR^d$ is a feature vector, and $y_i \in \{0,1\}$ is a binary label, the posterior distribution of the regression coefficient $x \in \mR^d$ is given by

 Here $\lambda>0$ is the regularization parameter.
 Note that the negative log-likelihood is convex, but not globally strongly convex.
-This model therefore provides a representative test case for our theory under log-Sobolev or Poincar\'e inequalities.
-Nevertheless, we note that it behaves like a strong log-concave distribution in a local region around its minimum.
+This model therefore provides a representative test case for our theory under Poincar\'e inequalities. (since log-concave distributions satisfy Poincar\'e inequalities \citep{MR2507637}) Nevertheless, we note that it behaves like a strong log-concave distribution in a local region around its minimum.

 We generate synthetic data as follows.
 The feature vectors $\{a_i\}_{i=1}^N$ are sampled i.i.d. from $\GN(0,\sfI)$.
 The true coefficient $x_* \in \mR^d$ is sparse, with $10\%$ non-zero entries, whose locations are chosen uniformly at random and whose values are drawn from $\GN(0,1)$.
 The binary labels $\{y_i\}_{i=1}^N$ are generated via $y_i \sim \text{Bernoulli}(\sigma(a_i\matT x_*))$, where $\sigma(t) = \frac{1}{1+\mee^{-t}}$ is the sigmoid function.